 Ciena has recorded goodwill and purchased intangible assets as a result of several acquisitions.
-Ciena accounts for goodwill in accordance with SFAS 142 "Goodwill and Other Intangible Assets," which requires Ciena to test each reporting unit's goodwill for impairment on an annual basis, which Ciena has determined to be the last business day of fiscal September each year.
+Ciena accounts for goodwill in accordance with SFAS 142 "Goodwill and Other Intangible Assets," which requires Ciena to test each reporting unit's goodwill for impairment on an annual basis, which Ciena has determined to be the last business day of its fiscal September each year.
 Ciena operates its business and tests its goodwill for impairment as a single reporting unit.
 Testing is required between annual tests if events occur or circumstances change that would, more likely than not, reduce the fair value of the reporting unit below its carrying value.

-Purchased intangible assets are carried at cost less accumulated amortization.
-Amortization is computed using the straight-line method over the economic lives of the respective assets, generally three to seven years.
-Impairments of other intangibles assets are determined in accordance SFAS 144.
+Purchased finite-lived intangible assets are carried at cost less accumulated amortization.
+Amortization is computed using the straight-line method over the economic lives of the respective assets, generally three to seven years, which approximates the use of intangible assets.
+Impairments of intangibles assets are determined in accordance SFAS 144.